Devbrianhuynh/fx-algorithms/README.md

-'Package of foreign exchange algorithms with ML and frontend'
+Package of high-frequency trading algorithms